emqx/emqx-docs/en_US/bridge/bridge.md

 # Bridge

-EMQ X can bridge and forward messages to Kafka, RabbitMQ or other EMQ X nodes.
-Meanwhile, mosquitto and rsm can be bridged to EMQ X using common MQTT connection.
+EMQX can bridge and forward messages to Kafka, RabbitMQ or other EMQX nodes.
+Meanwhile, mosquitto and rsm can be bridged to EMQX using common MQTT connection.

 ## List of Bridge Plugins